 An on-premises software solution for creating sequencing runs, monitoring run status, and analyzing data.

-AgResearch uses genotyping by sequencing to overcome cost and resource hurdles associated with genomic selection of minor livestock species, such as the Meredith Dairy goat herd.Read Interview
+New Zealand–based research group uses GBS to overcome cost and resource hurdles associated with genomic selection for orphan crops and minor livestock species.Read Interview

 Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted NGS technology, generating approximately 90% of global sequencing data.*